-The Corporation does not employ any staff and receives personnel services from the Department of Planning and Environment.
+The Corporation does not employ any staff and receives personnel services from the Department of Planning, Housing and Infrastructure.
 The cost of personnel services is recognised as expense and provisions.

-Annual leave is not expected to be settled wholly before twelve months after the end of the annual reporting in which the employees render the related service.
-As such, it is required to be measured at present value in accordance with AASB 119 Employee Benefits.
+If annual leave is not expected to be settled wholly before twelve months after the end of the annual reporting in which the employees render the related service, it is required to be measured at present value in accordance with AASB 119 Employee Benefits.
+All annual leave balance is expected to be settled within 12 months.